BieniekAlexander/intl-cafe-eda/README.md

 # Introduction
-Analyses regarding languages in NYC, for Intl Cafe event planning
+Analyses regarding languages in NYC, for Intl Cafe event planning.
+At the time of this writing, visualizations for a subset of the data are hosted at https://bieniekalexander.nextgis.com/resource/20.

 # Data
 - Census Data